ayush-parida/ETF-Library/etf/core/README.md

         post: false,
         put: false,
         delete: false,
       },` is passed.
-The first one is for wheather the module requires a JWT token for execution and the second is for weather the base API is active or not.
+The first one is for wheather the module requires a JWT token for execution and the second is for weather the core API is active or not.

 - The JWT token needs to be sent in the `header` as `authorization` in `Bearer token` format.

+## Roadmap

+The project is divided into 2 Libraries `etf-cli` and `etf-core`

+### etf-core

+Version - 0.2.x

+- Implementation of DB Setup at `etf -n`
+- Implementation of Module setup for `authorization` and `isActive` of core-api on module generation via `etf -g`

+Version - 0.3.x

+- Implementation of swagger-ui
+- Implementation to pass Model name inside `module-name.model.ts`
+- Implementation of auto addition of `module` in `app.ts` and auto addition of `model` in `db.config.ts`

+### etf-core

+Version - 0.1.x

+- Addition of `get by id (get/:id)` API

+Version - 0.2.x

+- Enhancement in `JWT` and `validateToken` functionality
+- Addition of `csrfTokens` middleware

 ## Authors

 - [@AllPlayer](http://github.com/AllPlayer/)